raganwald/raganwald.github.com/index.md

 - In 1994, I shipped [nCrypt Light], a message encryption tool for the Apple Newton.

 - In the early 2000s, I was the hands-on Technical Product Manager for [JProbe Threadalyzer], the first tool to perform predictive and actual deadlock and data race detection on Java servers.

-I then became the Program Manager for the entire [JProbe Suite], and wrote a little of the code such as the suite's first configuration wizard.
+- As Program Manager for the [JProbe Suite], I wrote a little code, such as designing and shipping the suite's first configuration tool.

 - In the mid 2000s, I led the web banking team for [ING Direct (USA)][ING], with more than three million active users.
 I personally wrote features such as its first ATM and Café locator.
 I used Enterprise Architectural Patterns for integration with legacy systems and extending their functionality.[^mumps]